-The Chancellor's ruling that Haywood satisfied all of the elements of his adverse possession claim was clearly erroneous.
-Haywood carried the burden of proving with clear and convincing evidence that he occupied the disputed property in an open, notorious and visible manner, that such occupation was hostile, that his occupation took place under a claim of ownership, that such occupation took place to the exclusion of all others, and that his occupation occurred for a period in excess of ten years.
-Haywood did not satisfy his burden with respect to any of these elements, and therefore his adverse possession claim must fail.
+The Chancellor's ruling that Haywood satisfied the requirements of his adverse possession claim was clearly erroneous.
+Haywood carried the burden of proving with clear and convincing evidence that he occupied the disputed property in an open, notorious and visible manner, that such occupation was hostile, that his occupation took place under a claim of ownership and that such occupation took place to the exclusion of all others.
+Haywood failed to satisfy his burden with respect to any of these elements, and his adverse possession claim must therefore fail as well.